Mich-b/webappsecuritybook/004injectionattacks/001sqlinjection.md

 Fool-proof mechanisms exist in almost every programming language to prevent SQL injection from occurring.
 Typically, the following prevention measures exist:
 * Use parametrized queries
 * Use stored procedures (but does not guarantee protection)
-* Whitelist input validation (but does not guarantee protection)
+* Allowlist input validation (but does not guarantee protection)
 * Escape user input (but does not guarantee protection)

 The recommended approach is to use parametrized queries.